DickingAround/StrongAI/README.txt

 * Learn patterns, learn them slowly.
+* Start with basic NN and run a  Back-prop (but on a sparse network)

 I have the idea of doing the ocil problem.
 But how would a NN solve it? how to make a NN do clustering.
 BP requires a desired outcome.
 Or at least to know if the outcome you got is closer or farther from good or bad.